Lartsch/FediAct/README.md

     - The instance you are browsing does not use 302 redirects for external toots
     - The network conditions of your home instance or the external instance are bad (slow speed)
     - Maybe it also plays a role if the toot is set to unlisted on its original instance
-4. There can be delays since API calls have to be made and it is attempted to prevent error 429 (too many requests).
+3. There can be delays since API calls have to be made and it is attempted to prevent error 429 (too many requests).
 Especially if a page has many toots or you are scrolling through a feed really fast.
-5. If the extension fails to resolve content, the affected buttons will behave like usually (popup modal) and a notice ("Unresolved") is added to the toot
+4. If the extension fails to resolve content, the affected buttons will behave like usually (popup modal) and a notice ("Unresolved") is added to the toot
-6. If you are logged in on another instance than your home instance, the addon will not process that site (so you can still use other instances where you have an account)

 ## Todos / Planned features
 Check out the according [Github project](https://github.com/users/Lartsch/projects/2) to see planned features and todos.
 They are sorted from most important to least important.